chrisvoncsefalvay/organiq/docs/omniverse_practices.md

 # Omniverse practices

 Organiq follows Kit extension conventions, authors ordinary USD and keeps medical imaging dependencies optional until the workflow needs them.

+Or at least it tries its very best.

 The exported scenes are simulation-first assets with complete material, physics, lighting and camera context.

 ## Materials